NibblySlug/Qubic-docs-proposal/README.md

 Stage 3 - API checks, installing and running Qubic Software - approx. 15 hours.

+Proposed payment schedule:

+30% of funds at the launch of Stage 1
+30% of funds at the completion of Stage 2
+40% of funds at the completion of Stage 3

 Total - 195 hours
 Budget: £19,500 GBP (approx. $24,000 USD)